Mr. Levy was previously a senior analyst at In-Stat/MDR and an editor at EDN magazine, focusing in both roles on processors for the embedded industry.

 EEMBC Director of Software Engineering

-Prior to EEMBC Shay was Principal Performance Analyst in the Microprocessor Products Group at PMC Sierra where he influenced the design of new processors, including instruction set design, and optimized both hardware and software products.
-Other roles in the microprocessor industry over the past decade include Improv Systems where Shay created unique hardware-software codesign tools, and Intel where Shay created production libraries for analysis and optimization of binaries used in simulators, compilers, and binary translators.
+Prior to EEMBC, Shay was Principal Performance Analyst in the Microprocessor Products Group at PMC Sierra where he influenced the design of new processors, including instruction set design, and optimized both hardware and software products.
+Other roles in the microprocessor industry over the past decades include Improv Systems where Shay created unique hardware-software codesign tools, and Intel where Shay created production libraries for analysis and optimization of binaries used in simulators, compilers, and binary translators.

 Satoshi "Steve" Otsuka

 EEMBC Japan Regional Manager

 Satoshi "Steve" Otsuka is Japan regional manager for EEMBC.

 He also serves as an independent consultant on embedded system designs and Japan representative for The Multicore Association.

 Previously he held various technical director positions at M-Systems Flash Disk Pioneers (now SanDisk) and Future Electronics.